 They’ve inspired some of our best loved novels, superheroes have been modelled around them, and without them the world might be overrun with swarms of insects.
 But despite this, spiders carry a formidable reputation, and few creatures strike fear into the general populace with such impressive efficiency.

 Spiders are at their most active during the autumn, so it’s likely you’ve seen more creepy crawlies than usual in recent weeks.
 At this very moment, someone, somewhere is flailing wildly and screaming at the top of their lungs because an affable arachnid has wandered within three feet of them.

 For many people this fear stems from the idea that spiders are venomous and will attack if given half a chance.
-While it is true that all spiders are venomous, this is only a problem if you happen to be a flying insect.
+While it is true that most spiders are venomous, this is only a problem if you happen to be a flying insect.
 Spiders in the UK pose little risk to human health, and in fact we should probably be grateful for their presence in our homes - they are excellent housekeepers and go to great lengths to clear out unwanted insects.